 The variety of foster homes and their preferences within A&B is wide.
 A&B embraces all the differences between our foster families and our different needs and stipulations, as between us all we are able to home the full variety of Setters needing our care.
 So, whatever your situation is please tell A&B what you are comfortable with.
 Your needs will be understood and respected.

-To learn more about fostering for A&B, please contact our Foster Home Coordinator, Teresa Allen at email@example.com.
+To learn more about fostering for A&B, please contact our Foster Home Coordinators, Teresa Allen at email@example.com or Barb Conyers at firstname.lastname@example.org.

 You can learn more about our application process HERE.
 Please note that we ask potential fosters to complete the same application process as potential adopters, so in the event you want to adopt your foster dog, there are no additional steps needed for you to complete.
 When filling out the application, please indicate on the form that you are interested in fostering.